Contents

 • Create a new NODE for each application you are integrating with.

 • A node is a representation of an external system or integration client.
-They are free to create so do not share them across projects or integrations.
-New server/vendor/etc, create a new node.
+They are free to create so do not share them.

 • Each Node should have a unique “Default User ID” configured on the node.